simonw/til/python/trying-free-threaded-python.md

 ```
 I saved this as `gildemo.py` and tried running it with the new Python binaries the one with free-threading enabled and the one without.

+**IMPORTANT: This code has a bug, explained below.

 Here's what I saw in Activity Monitor while running the scripts:

 No free-threading (with the GIL) - reported 99% CPU usage: